zhuoyu73/COMET/README.md

 proc_mbmre_2_reorientation
 ```

-This script completes the wave field correction and prepares the final motion maps for MRE inversion.
+This script completes the wave field reorientation and prepares the final motion maps for MRE inversion.

 Expected output: